 6 strategies to gamify your events

 Ok, so you’re with me, but you’re wondering where to start.
-There are so many different approaches you can choose from when it comes to gamification.
+There are so many approaches you can choose from when it comes to gamification at events.
 Which ones you go for will depend on your event type, your audience and, ultimately, the goal you’re trying to achieve.

-Here are 6 strategies you can apply during your events, that are easy to implement, and can help your events stand out in a crowded industry.
+Here are 6 strategies you can apply to your events, that are easy to implement, and can help your events stand out in a very crowded industry.

 Network like a champ

 Networking can be hard.
 From awkward silences and a small talk that dies out after a few exchanges, many people dread approaching strangers.
 After all, you never know how the other side will respond or if they share any of your interests.

 However, networking is super important for the success of your in-person events.
 Networking helps attendees get more impact out of the event while also giving vendors an opportunity to engage with more leads, and generate more demand for their products and services.
 (Which gets them to come back next time, yay!)
 Gamifying the networking aspect of your events can give people a common topic to discuss, encourage organic conversation, and remove some of that initial anxiety.